marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/readme.md

 ## Summary of the results obtained from the analysis

 ### Conducted Analysis:
+From the conducted portion of this analysis, we draw the following results about the population that accepts bar coupons:
-- Overall acceptance rate of bar coupons: 41.0%
+- Overall acceptance rate: 41.0%
 - Acceptance rate by group:
     - Those who went to a bar 3 or fewer times in a month: 37.1%
     - Those who went to a bar more than 3 times in a month: 76.9%